nuxt/website-v2/content/en/guides/directory-structure/modules.md

 Discover our [list of modules](<(https://modules.nuxtjs.org)>) to supercharge your Nuxt project, created by the Nuxt team and community.

 - 145+ Modules
-- 8.4M+ downloads in the last 30 days
 - 89+ Maintainers

 <base-alert type="next">